kkasravi/edison/lesson1.md

 1. Go to https://developer.weaved.com/portal/members/home.php
 It will provide a ssh login similar to ssh -l LOGIN proxya.yoics.net -p 34141
-2. Bring up a terminal window and type in the command above substituting LOGIN with root
+2. Bring up a terminal window and type in the command above substituting LOGIN with your name

 ## do some unix commands
-1. Create a directory with your name
+1. Create a directory with the name lesson1
 2. 'cd' into that directory
 3. Output the date to a file called 'done' using the redirect operator